gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

   just worked on the target platform.
 * Not specific of Nimrod but of the approach I took, by writing logic separately you force yourself to write better code.
-I had much satisfaction in ending the OS X client without having to modify a single line of code in the logic module.
+I had much satisfaction in ending the OSX client without having to modify a single line of code in the logic module.
 Writing a logic module like this is more similar to developing a library for other developers than normal applications where you are free to do any number of untold abominations in order to reach your goal.